72 miles of track, 20 viaducts and 14 tunnels…we hope you enjoy reading our brief history of the line…

 Since 1989, a considerable amount of work has been done along the line in upgrading stations and facilities, the highlight being Ribblehead station which had stood derelict for many years – it is now an award winning visitor centre.

 In the 72 miles between Settle and Carlisle there are 14 tunnels and over 20 viaducts.
-The service today comprises modern diesel trains with occasional steam and diesel charter trains, and frequent freight trains.
-These are predominantly coal from Scotland traveling to Yorkshire power stations, with gypsum traffic to Kirkby Thore, north of Appleby and engineering trains as well.
+The service today comprises diesel trains with occasional steam and diesel charter trains, and frequent freight trains.
+Less coal is being hauled from Scotland to the Yorkshire power stations as coal-powered energy is being phased out.
+There are regular wood trains and some gypsum traffic to Kirkby Thore, north of Appleby.

 If you are going to be traveling on the Settle to Carlisle Railway line, we highly recommend that you take a look at our Guide Book that is available to purchase from our online shop.